NLCaceres/my-portfolio/README.md

   as well as adding `config.use_webpacker = true` in `config/initializers/active_admin.rb`
     - Currently, Sprockets is handling the CSS + images
 - Create a Swagger UI inspired routes list
-  - Frontend: New List view to display the routes in the admin section
+  - Front-end: New List view to display the routes in the admin section
-  - Backend: Sends routes list - DONE
+  - Back-end: Sends routes list - DONE
-- Update to Frontend to timeline-based design with new and improved RPG-based homepage
+- Update Front-end to timeline-based design with new and improved RPG-based homepage
-- Contact Us from the back-end!
-  - Frontend Setup - DONE
-  - Email Server?
-Heroku no longer an option
+- Contact Me Front-end & Back-end should add a "sender's name" field
 - Include the following in Database:
   - Laravel + Vue Accounting On It
   - Classic GUIs, made with JavaFx